Selling a House With an Ongoing Lawsuit in [market_city]

 What are the potential financial consequences of selling during a lawsuit (e.g., taxes, debts)?

 If you sell your house while you are being sued, it could cost you a lot of money.
-It’s smart to talk to a tax expert about the deal because you might have to pay taxes on it.
-You will also have to use the money from the sale to pay off any mortgage or lien bills that are attached to the house.
-Before selling their home, homeowners should make sure they haven’t missed any payments on any bills that are related to it.
+It’s smart to talk to a tax expert about the transactions because you might have to pay taxes on them.
+You will also have to use the proceeds from the sale to pay off any mortgage or lien bills attached to the house.
+Before selling their home, homeowners should make sure they haven’t missed any payments on bills related to it.

 How might the lawsuit impact my ability to secure a mortgage or other financing?